Fridge.com Logo

 4. Old Food Patrol: Make it a habit to toss expired or nasty-looking items.
 A spick-and-span fridge is an efficient one!

-For even more scrubbing secrets, especially when the weather turns, there's a neat guide on stopping those fridge pipes from freezing over here.
+For even more scrubbing secrets, especially when the weather turns, there's a neat guide on stopping those fridge pipes from freezing over how to prevent fridge pipes from freezing.

 Troubleshooting Common Issues